Dr. Michael KennedyChanging From Engineering to Chiropractic

 After graduating from chiropractic school, running a new practice was more stressful than he expected.
 Dr. Kennedy had a health crisis where his wrists ached.
 He had mid-back, knee and shoulder pain.
 Dr. Kennedy also experienced high blood pressure, low energy, and was not able to run more than a mile without pain.
 He visited a chiropractor who practiced Nutrition Response Testing (NRT).

-A few years later, he started to experience symptoms from concussions which happened in high school.
+A few years later, he started to experience symptoms from concussions which happened from his sports activities in high school.
 Symptoms included dizziness, light and sound sensitivities, and difficulty with night driving.
 One day while driving his kids to school he was almost in a car accident.
-He knew he needed to do something so he a chiropractic neurologist.
-This made such a huge impact in his life bought a laser and started learning and implementing chiropractic neurology.
+He knew he needed to do something so he saw a chiropractic neurologist.
+This made such a huge impact in his life the he bought a laser and started learning and implementing chiropractic neurology.

 An Active Family